 A variety of EX equipment types are available, each designed for a specific purpose and manufactured to meet certain specifications.
 Standard categories include:

 - Flameproof (Ex-d): The flameproof enclosure rating signifies equipment that can withstand internal explosions.
 With a focus on enclosure strength and flame paths, these designs stop flames, gases and sparks.

 - Increased Safety (Ex-e): This explosion-proof subtype features enhanced insulation and prevents the generation of excessive heat, preventing the equipment and components from getting hot or producing sparks

 - Pressurized (Ex-p): Pressurized enclosures are used in industrial settings to offer protection from harmful gases or contaminants.
 These airtight enclosures keep the interior air pressure separate from the outside environment and use pressure-sensing devices to prevent explosive atmospheres.

 - Sand-filled (Ex-q): This equipment type features a powder, sand or glass filler that seals the voids between the wires and components, protecting them from ignition and unwanted gas volumes.

 - Optical radiation (Ex-op): Light energy can ignite gas and dust.
 Optical radiation protection devices prevent ignition, keeping fires from starting in your facility.

-Environments that Demand EX Rated Forklifts
+What Environments Demand EX Rated Forklifts?

 Forklifts are a staple in industries that demand heavy lifting and transport.
 An EX-rated forklift is designed to be robust and rugged while also providing excellent safety features when operating in harsh environments.
 These forklifts are built to withstand a wide range of temperatures, dust levels and other factors that can cause problems for other equipment.